-With the SilencerCo Saker trifecta muzzle brake it allows easy on or off with just one hand and they manufacture two versions, one with 1/2×28 threads for 5.56 and 5/8×24 for your 7.62 rifle.
-It offers a three port design to make follow up shots easier and it’s machined from 17-4 Stainless Steel w/ and carries a Nitride finish for durability under high heat.
-It also carries a workable price tag of $79.99 for either caliber, so you can buy one of each.
+The SilencerCo ASR Muzzle Brake allows easy on or off with just one hand and they manufacture two versions and comes in multuip[le calibers.
+It offers a three-port design to make follow-up shots easier and it’s machined from Steel and carries a Nitride finish for durability under high heat.
+It also carries a workable price tag range of $75.00 to $99.99 for select calibers, so you can buy one of each.

 VAIS AR-15 Muzzle Brakes

 (3.)
 If you’re not into Tacticool, but still want an equally effective muzzle brake for your AR-15 for a day at the range, simple quality is still available.
-The VAIS AR-15 Muzzle Brake offers effective muzzle control with the ability to defuse muzzle blast through their use of multiple gas dispersing holes that are 360 Degrees, allowing gasses to vent fast and evenly.
+The VAIS AR-15 Muzzle Brake offers effective muzzle control with the ability to defuse muzzle blast through its use of multiple gas-dispersing holes that are 360 Degrees, allowing gasses to vent fast and evenly.
 They offer this muzzle brake in both stainless with a matte finish or matte black with a manganese phosphate Parkerized finish.
-Both models fit your .223/5.56mm rifles and have the standard 1/2×28 threads and will set you back $144.95 for matte black and $154.95 for stainless steel.
+Both models fit your .223/5.56mm rifles and have the standard 1/2×28 threads and will set you back $154.95 for matte black and $164.95 for stainless steel.